Voyage to the Sundarbans Mangrove Forest

 Instead of the Sundarban tiger, what we mostly see the following day are enormous cargo ships and oil tankers travelling on the Passur River.
 Not quite what we expected.
-That morning the owner of a small boat took us to the Harbaria Forest Station into the Sundarbans, as recommended in our outdated Lonely Planet guide.
+That morning we hired a small boat and its owner to take us to the Harbaria Forest Station into the Sundarbans, as recommended in our outdated Lonely Planet guide.
 The station, it turns out, is situated not deep at a quiet spot inside the mangrove forest but at the shore of the busy waterway that connects Mongla, Bangladesh’s second port, to the open sea.
 When I spot endangered South Asian river dolphins leaping out of the water amongst the polluting cargo ships, I don’t feel excitement.
 Instead, a deep sadness seizes me.

 At the forest station an armed ranger takes us along a 15-minute stroll on a raised walkway into the forest.
 We spot different species of birds, such as kingfishers and ospreys, tiny red crabs, and a large stork which I would later learn is a lesser adjutant.
 But the noise of the maritime traffic is never far away.